Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "Oh dear."
 Caruthers shook his head and chuckled.
 "Have we created monsters?"

-"Woken sleeping ones, maybe...but you haven’t seen what my Lads can do."
+"Woken sleeping ones, maybe... but you haven’t seen what my Lads can do."
 A rare smile flitted across Powell’s weathered, handsome face.
 "We’ll see how First Fang takes that."

 "What was their scenario?"